genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/static-events.md

 Create an event handler that will write the csv files to the runtime/position-daily-report folder.
 Call it EVENT_POSITION_REPORT.

-Open the trading_app-eventhandler.kts.
+Open the file trading_app-eventhandler.kts.
 Add an event handler to generate the csv file:

 ```java
 import global.genesis.commons.standards.GenesisPaths